DayeYoon/CS-524/README.md

 ## Prerequisites

-When you use the 'cs524_shadow_for_every_building.py', you need to install the pybdshadow https://pybdshadow.readthedocs.io/en/latest/
+When using cs524_shadow_for_every_building.py, you need to install the pybdshadow library. https://pybdshadow.readthedocs.io/en/latest/